 Our Garden's Bounty Preserved

 The Pantry at Cornerstone Farm is filled with the bounty provided by the gardens and orchards.
 As winter releases its hold on the land, the sun gradually warms the soil until the rhubarb pokes its first leaves out of the ground, announcing the beginning of the growing season.
+Our maple trees are tapped and sap is boiled into maple syrup.
 By the time summer rolls along, strawberries and other small fruit ripen each in turn and are picked at their peak of perfection and preserved or made into jams and jellies.

 At the height of the season, the vegetables are growing quickly, and day by day prepare to share their offerings.
 When the time is just right they are picked, preserved and pickled.
 Herbs, cucumbers, beets and others find their way into jars where they wait for a time when they will grace the dinner table.